 Metal fabrication involves a broad range of distinct manufacturing processes.
 As we previously mentioned, selecting a fabrication type or method suited to a given project largely depends on the part's geometry, the end product's intended purpose, materials, and available budget.
 Standard metal fabrication processes include:

 Possibly the most frequently used metal fabrication process is cutting, where huge sheets of metal are split into halves, thirds, or even humbler sections.
 In many applications, the metal being cut is freshly created and could be cut and shaped into anything in particular.

 For other applications, pre-shaped metals like bars, for example, are submitted to cutting.
-Cuts can be performed with a colossal machinery range, from plasma torches and lasers to more elaborate and high-tech machinery pieces.
+Cuts can be performed with a colossal machinery range, from burn tables to more elaborate and high-tech machinery pieces.

 Folding is one of the most intricate metal fabrication types, where the metal surface is manipulated to shape at a certain angle.
 With specific folding applications, the fabrication's goal is to make the surface fold at a 90-degree angle or something else that's either more or less blunt.

 Nonetheless, folding can only be done within facilities equipped with special high-tech equipment because of the complexity of the whole procedure.
 On many occasions where a fold is required, the more practical alternative is to join two separate metal panels at a selected angle.